-The INDEXED BY phrase is an SQL extension found only in SQLite which can be used to verify that the correct indices are being used on a DELETE, SELECT, or UPDATE statement.
-The INDEXED BY phrase always follows the name of a table that SQLite will be reading.
+The INDEXED BY phrase forces the SQLite query planner to use a particular named index on a DELETE, SELECT, or UPDATE statement.
+The INDEXED BY phrase is an extension that is particular to SQLite and is not portable to other SQL database engines.
 The INDEXED BY phrase can be seen in the following syntax diagrams:

 Some SQL database engines provide non-standard "hint" mechanisms which can be used to give the query optimizer clues about what indices it should use for a particular statement.
 The INDEX BY clause of SQLite is not a hinting mechanism and it should not be used as such.
 The INDEXED BY clause does not give the optimizer hints about which index to use; it gives the optimizer a requirement of which index to use.
 If the query optimizer is unable to use the index specified by the INDEX BY clause, then the query will fail with an error.